pradeep800/Destributed-Task-Scheduler/README.md

 so we use sqs as message broker between producer and worker

-##### Worker Service
+### Worker Service

-Worker service is made up of 3 things
+Worker service consists of three main components:

+1. **Share Volume:**
-1. Share volume:- basically share volume is volume share between init container and main container here is what share volumne is storing
+   Share volume is the storage shared between the init container and the main container.
+It stores:
-	- the file which we want to execute
+   - The executable file intended for execution.
-	- jwt.txt file where jwt is written by init conatiner
+   - `jwt.txt`, where the JWT is written by the init container.

-2. Init container  :- which will basically help it do initialize container for running jobs it will do given below things
+2. **Init Container:**
+   The init container initializes the main container for job execution, performing the following tasks:
-	 - it will poll for  one task entry from sqs
+   - Polling for a single task entry from SQS.
-	 - it will get executable file from s3
+   - Retrieving the executable file from S3.
-	 - it will store that s3 file into share volume
+   - Storing the retrieved S3 file into the share volume.
-	 - It will create jwt and put it into file called jwt.txt
+   - Creating a JWT and saving it in a file named `jwt.txt`.
-	 - It will change last_time_picked_at_by_worker to current time
+   - Updating `last_time_picked_at_by_worker` to the current time.

-Why JWT?
+3. **Main Container:**
+   The main container performs the following tasks:
+   - Executes a file providing health checks and completion updates to the "status check service".
+It also parses the `jwt.txt` file from the share volume.
+   - Runs the executable file from the share volume.
+   - Sends task success or failure notifications to the "status check service", which logs them in the task database using the provided JWT.

+    we should not trust not trust main container because it is running someone else code so basically we will give them access to things which can only change his state
+**Why JWT?**

-Because our worker node's main container (houses our health check and completion logic.
+Because our worker node's main container houses our health check and completion logic.
 It's crucial for us to ensure secure communication since we don't fully trust the worker node.
 Therefore, we provide tokens to the worker node, restricting its requests solely to itself.

-3. Main container :- it will do given below things
-      - Run a file which is giving health check and completion update to "status check service"  and also parse file name jwt.txt which is fromshare volumne
-      - Running the Executable file from share volume
-      - when our task get failed or successful we will send it to "status check service" which will add them to "task database with given JWT we should not trust not trust main container because it is running someone else code so basically we will give them access to things which can only change his state

-##### Health check database
+### Health check database
 we are going to use this database for collecting health information

 **schema**